conduition/conduition.io/source/_posts/musig.md

 # Introduction

-In [my last post](/cryptography/schnorr/) I droned on about how well Schnorr kicks ECDSA in the teeth.
+In [my last post](/cryptography/schnorr/) I droned on about how well Schnorr Signatures kick ECDSA in the teeth.
 I left off with a cliffhanger: Schnorr's oh-so-great _linear signature aggregation_ seems to be vulnerable to whomever shares their public key last.

 Thus I felt it would be appropriate to drone on today over the elegant solution offered by MuSig.
 MuSig is a protocol [proposed by Maxwell, Poelstra, Seurin and Wuille](https://eprint.iacr.org/2018/068) which allows co-signers to cooperatively sign a common message without the need to trust each other, or prove _Knowledge-of-Secret-Key_ (KOSK).